siongui/userpages/content/articles/2017/04/07/responsive-html-table-using-div-and-bulma%en.rst

   </div>

 `View on CodePen <http://codepen.io/anon/pen/PprGKw>`__

+.. adsu:: 2

+The columns are stacked on top of each other on mobile (width up to 768px).

 Bulma add ``margin-bottom`` between columns, we can use the following SCSS_ rule to remove the ``margin-bottom``: